-A perfect day trip from Reno, the fascinating Stillwater National Wildlife Refuge (NWR) is situated northeast of Fallon and in the heart of the Lahontan Valley.
-Known by wildlife enthusiasts and birders around the world, this area is especially important for migratory birds due to its ranking as an area of International Importance by the Western Hemisphere Shorebird Reserve Network.
+A perfect day trip from Reno, the fascinating Stillwater National Wildlife Refuge (NWR) is situated northeast of Fallon in the heart of the Lahontan Valley.
+Known by wildlife enthusiasts and birders around the world, this area is especially important for migratory birds due to its ranking as an area of international importance by the Western Hemisphere Shorebird Reserve Network.
 Classified with such an eminent title, hundreds of thousands of shorebirds use Stillwater as an integral stopping place along their migratory routes.

 The History of Stillwater Wildlife Refuge

-Later, the Paiute people heavily occupied the valley—also known as the Carson Sink—depending on the thriving ecosystem, marshy environment, and abundant resources the region provided.
+Later, Paiute people residing in the valley—also known as the Carson Sink—depended on the thriving ecosystem, marshy environment, and abundant resources the region provided.
 Here they could harvest the fish, waterfowl, and vegetation Stillwater so bountifully supplied.
-People in great numbers continued to live here until a record series of droughts swept through the region nearly 1,000 years ago, forcing them to move on to seek resources elsewhere.
-Later, in the 1800s, early non-native explorers rediscovered the area, eventually creating farmsteads along this uncharacteristically lush landscape in the Nevada desert.
+People continued to live here in great numbers until a record series of droughts swept through the region nearly 1,000 years ago, forcing them to move on to seek resources elsewhere.
+In the 1800s, early non-native explorers rediscovered the area, eventually creating farmsteads along this uncharacteristically lush landscape in the Nevada desert.

 Although drought has continued to be part of the Fallon area story throughout the past century, action was taken in the 1940s to prevent complete loss of the Stillwater marshes with the implementation of an irrigation project.
-Water redirected from the Carson River flows to the Refuge in rationed quantities in order to preserve these wildlands and preserve it as an important stop along a major migratory flyway.
+Water redirected from the Carson River flows to the refuge in rationed quantities to preserve these wildlands and maintain its status as an important stop along a major migratory flyway.

 Visiting Stillwater NWR